SalesforceCommerceCloud/b2c-crm-sync/README.md

 ### Deployment Instructions
 The b2c-crm-sync repository includes a collection of CLI commands that can be used to prepare and deploy the b2c-crm-sync assets to B2C Commerce and a Salesforce Customer 360 Platform scratchOrg.

-> Before running any commands below be sure to run 'npm install' from the root of the b2c-crm-sync repository folder
+> Before running any commands below be sure to run 'npm install' from the root of the b2c-crm-sync repository folder.
+These commands are dependent on the project successfully being installed in your workspace.

 1. Configure the initial collection B2C Commerce OCAPI and WebDAV permissions.
 The 'allowed_origins' properties can be set after a Salesforce ScratchOrg has been created.